Thirteen Days (film): Production

+Distribution

+Universal Pictures had been the initial domestic distributor, as they had a first-look deal with Beacon, but they dropped the film due to budgetary concerns.
+Several other studios offered to pick up the film, with Sony Pictures winning out due to the positive relationship the producers had working on Air Force One.
+However, Sony bailed out when there was no director set.
+Universal had a chance to buy the film back but chose not to.
+New Line Cinema officially picked up domestic distribution rights in March 1999.
+Canadian distribution was handled by Alliance Atlantis, while Buena Vista International's Buena Vista Film Sales handled the international sales of the film, with BVI self-distributing in the United Kingdom.

+The film was screened for then President George W. Bush in the White House.
+Bush invited Senator Ted Kennedy, brother of John and Bobby, to the showing.
+Costner offered to screen the film for U.S. soldiers stationed at Ramstein Air Base in Germany, but this offer was rejected as the military was unhappy with its portrayal in the film.

 Reception

 Box office

 The film was given a limited theatrical release on Christmas Day 2000, and a wide release on January 12, 2001, with a staggered release to various countries throughout most of the year.
 The film grossed $66,579,890 worldwide against a production budget of $80 million.

 Critical response

 Rotten Tomatoes reports that 83% of 124 critics have given the film positive reviews, with an average rating of 7.2/10.
 The website's consensus states: "Thirteen Days offers a compelling look at the Cuban Missile Crisis, and its talented cast deftly portrays the real-life people who were involved."
 Metacritic, which assigns a rating out of 100 to reviews from mainstream film critics, gives Thirteen Days a score of 67, based on 31 reviews, indicating "generally favorable reviews".
-Audiences surveyed by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.
+Audiences surveyed by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave Thirteen Days a rating of 3 stars out of 4, and said "The movie's taut, flat style is appropriate for a story that is more about facts and speculation than about action.
 Kennedy and his advisers study high-altitude photos and intelligence reports, and wonder if Khrushchev's word can be trusted.
 Everything depends on what they decide.
 The movie shows men in unknotted ties and shirt-sleeves, grasping coffee cups or whiskey glasses and trying to sound rational while they are at some level terrified...[T]hings might not have happened exactly like this, but it sure did feel like they did."